logo

 graph.setElementState('node1', 'selected');

-// Example 2: Set multiple states simultaneously
+// Set multiple states for a single element

 graph.setElementState('node2', ['highlight', 'active']);

-// Example 3: Batch set states for multiple elements
+// Batch set states for multiple elements

 graph.setElementState({